8 Best Crankbait Lures + Buying Guide

 What I Like About It

 These lures are also very low cost as they come directly from the manufacturer in China.
-I would suggest buying more than you need in case of poor quality, but at these prices, it is still good value.
+I would suggest buying more than you need in case of poor quality, but it is still good value at these prices.
 You can probably buy a whole box of these for the price of a single lure from other manufacturers.

 And surprisingly they come with good quality, sharp hooks that you won’t need to replace.